Your guide to Mueller's report on Trump: What's in it, what's not and what comes next

 Not even close.
 Congressional Democrats have said they believe Barr is protecting Trump, and are demanding a full unredacted copy of the report.
 Barr, who has offered to try to work with lawmakers seeking more information than what he is making public, is expected to testify about the report's findings in May, and Democrats have suggested they'll call Mueller to testify as well.
 The House Judiciary Committee voted to authorize a subpoena for the full report earlier this month if Barr doesn't turn the whole thing over.

+In a court filing Wednesday in the special counsel's criminal case against former Trump adviser Roger Stone, DOJ lawyers told the judge a less-redacted version of the Mueller report would be made "available for review by a limited number of Members of Congress and their staff" at some point.
+It doesn't specify which redactions would be lifted, although the filing said some of them would have to do with Stone's case.
+The agency "intends to secure this version of the report in an appropriate setting that will be accessible to a limited number of Members of Congress and their staff," the filing says.

-Trump's legal team, meanwhile, is planning on issuing a "counter-report" on Thursday refuting Mueller's findings, which the president's lawyer Rudy Giuliani told Politico would be "34 or 35" pages in length.
+Trump's legal team, meanwhile, may issue a "counter-report" on Thursday refuting Mueller's findings, which the president's lawyer Rudy Giuliani told Politico would be "34 or 35" pages in length.
 "The more concise the better.
-400 pages is a novel," he said.
+Four-hundred pages is a novel," he said.

+Trump, who's repeatedly blasted the probe as a "witch hunt" and a "hoax," said Wednesday he may hold a press conference himself after the report is released.
+In an interview with "Larry O'Connor Show" on WMAL, Trump said, "You’ll see a lot of very strong things come out tomorrow."
+He also praised Barr as "a fantastic attorney general.
+He’s grabbed it by the horn."